-Centres that have approval with another awarding organisation and wish to gain approval to deliver Safety Training Awards qualifications must provide all relevant information on the approval application.
+Centres that have approval with another awarding organisation and wish to gain approval to deliver Safety Training Awards qualifications, they must provide all relevant information at the application stage.

-Once the application form is received at Safety Training Awards we will contact the relevant awarding organisation to identify if the centre has had a successful EQA visit recently and request a copy of the EQA report form.
-We may also ask the awarding organisation to provide a reference for the centre.
-The centre management team will identify an appropriate risk rating from the information provided, this will determine if an EQA visit or a desk-based monitoring activity is required.
+Once the application form is received at Safety Training Awards we may contact the relevant awarding organisation to identify if the centre has had a successful EQA visit recently, we will request that the Centre Co-ordinator provides us with a copy of the EQA report upon application.
+We may also ask the awarding organisation to provide a reference for the centre where necessary.
+The Centre Management

+Team will identify an appropriate risk rating from the information provided, this will determine if an EQA visit or a desk-based monitoring activity is required.